What is the purpose?

 - Maintain the list of scientific terms associated with applications and reviewers (using the 'Data Maintenance' link)

-- Disseminate review data by ordering a CD for each reviewer with images of assigned grant applications, along with meeting-specific instructions for the review meeting, and prior Summary statements
+- Provide review data for each reviewer with assigned grant applications, along with meeting-specific instructions for the review meeting, and prior summary statements,

-[Note: Reviewers using IAR access these meeting-specific materials directly from the web].
+[Note: Reviewers access these meeting-specific materials directly from the Internet Assisted Review module].

 What are the benefits?